As we age, our mental alertness can decrease.

 Based on cutting-edge research in neuroscience conducted at the Freie Universität Berlin (the Free University of Berlin), NeuroNation provides seniors with more than 60 different brain-training games.

 These games and activities target memory, logic, and concentration.
-It’s designed to take only 30 minutes a day to see the benefit – and it’s used by a community of 23 million.
+It’s designed to take only 30 minutes a day to see the benefit – and a community of 23 million uses it.

 2. Peak Brain Training